 In games with an incremental Fight or Fail value, the warning message will be displayed starting at turn 10, if the number of planets is within the warning range.

-Other players will receive a report similar to the following.
+If there was a Commander assigned to the race, other players will receive a report similar to the following.

 From: Fleet Command